 The type of extraction you require will determine how much you pay for your dental procedure.
 Simple extractions do not require surgery and are typically less expensive than surgical extractions, which involve cutting into gum tissue or removing impacted teeth from the jawbone.

 If you need a wisdom tooth removed, expect to pay more than other types of extractions due to their location and size.
+Procedures like wisdom teeth removal are more complex and often require additional care.

 How much does it cost to extract a tooth?